 |

-Since the fender is getting ready, it's time for the head light mounts.
+Since the fender is getting ready, it's time to think about the head light mounts.

-There was no way to mount them as low as desired, other than to make
+There seemed to be no way to mount them as low as desired before an idea to mount them at an angle popped up.

 |